 blessed face was so comely, so luminous that the friends in Iraq

-gave him a name: they called him “the Afnán of all delights.”
+gave him a name: they called him “the Afnán of all delights”.

 He was truly a blessed soul, a man worthy to be revered.
 He

 never failed in his duty, from the beginning of life till his last